 RESPONDENT (OR GROUP OF RESPONDENTS) SUPPORT/ OBJECT/ COMMENT BRIEF SUMMARY OF COMMENTS MAIN ISSUES REQUIRING INVESTIGATION DRAFT GNLP RESPONSE PROPOSED CHANGE TO PLAN Members of public - various Object Issues including: Landscape impact traffic problems where Burgh Road meets Oakfield Road and again where Burgh Road meets Norwich Road/Red Lion Street. no reference to the size of the primary school - minimum 210 pupils required.
 Burgh Rd is too narrow for increased traffic.
-A new 'downhill' (towards the A140) one-way section is proposed along Confirm two form of entry school required.
-Investigate feasibility of highway scheme The issues and concerns raised are acknowledged but new housing needs to be provided through the GNLP and this site is considered to be suitable for residential development.
-Where feasible Allocate with alterations to policy wording.
+Confirm two form of entry school required.
+The issues and concerns raised are acknowledged but new housing needs to be provided through the GNLP and this site is considered to be suitable for residential Allocate with alterations to policy wording.

-Burgh Road from Oakfield Road to Foster Way.
-Road widening on Burgh Road will exacerbate the difficulties of traffic congestion at the junction with the market place.
-Along Burgh Road is a line of mature dense tree line of oak, ash, lime and sycamore that would need removal for a new two-metre wide footpath.
-Ownership of this land has been the subject of discussion with Broadland District Council for several years and cannot legally be used by highways for new footpath provision. proposed by member of the public and reasonable new development includes provision for community facilities and infrastructure.
-The documents provided for GNLP0311, 0595 and 2060 give assurance for the deliverability of development.
-Policy wording has been reconsidered during further site assessment.
-Including adjustments on requirements for highways, footways, education obligation, landscaping, and green infrastructure adjacent to the Bure Valley Walk.
+• A new 'downhill' (towards the A140) Investigate feasibility development.

+one-way section is proposed along of highway scheme Where feasible

+Burgh Road from Oakfield Road to proposed by member and reasonable

+Foster Way. of the public new development

+Road widening on Burgh Road will includes provision

+exacerbate the difficulties of traffic for community

+congestion at the junction with the facilities and

+market place. infrastructure.

+Along Burgh Road is a line of mature

+dense tree line of oak, ash , lime and The documents

+sycamore that would need removal for provided for

+a new two-metre wide footpath.
+GNLP0311, 0595

+Ownership of this land has been the and 2060 give

+subject of discussion with Broadland assurance for the

+District Council for several years and deliverability of

+cannot legally be used by highways for development.

+new footpath provision.
+Policy wording has

+been reconsidered

+during further site

+assessment.

+Including

+adjustments on

+requirements for

+highways,

+footways,

+education

+obligation,

+landscaping, and

+green

+infrastructure

+adjacent to the

+Bure Valley Walk.

-Mombara of Comment Importantly, too, the strategic requirement for new homes in Aylsham is being kept to 550, based on revisions to the Part 1 Strategy.
-This is change from the January 2020 consultation.
-A change that is prompted by a decision that a further 5,000 homes are needed across the Greater Norwich area.
-The concept for a 'transport hub' for Aylsham is noted, along with the fact that the idea features in the Neighbourhood Plan's objectives.
-None Members of public - various Comment Issues including: Lack of new green space and plays areas proposed with new development.
+Members of Comment the req nev Ayl kep on Pal Thi fron 202 A c pro dec furt hor acr No The 'tra Ayl alo tha fea Ne Pla aportantly, too, e strategic quirement for ew homes in alsham is being opt to 550, based a revisions to the art 1 Strategy. his is change om the January 20 consultation. change that is compted by a ecision that a other 5,000 omes are needed cross the Greater orwich area. he concept for a ansport hub' for ansport hub' for ansport hub' for ansport hub for ans objectives.
+None public - various Comment Issues including: Lack of new green space and plays areas proposed with new development. cor ncerns raised e acknowledged NOTE

 Traffic problems that will get worse.
-A The issues and concerns raised are acknowledged but new housing None

-20 mph speed limit should be applied between Buckenham Road and Oakfield Road.
-Buses and cars cannot pass easily along sections of Burgh Road. needs to be provided through the GNLP and this site is considered to be suitable for residential development.
+A 20 mph speed limit should be applied between Buckenham Road and Oakfield Road.
+Buses and cars cannot pass easily along sections of Burgh Road. but new housing needs to be provided through the GNLP and this site is considered to be suitable for residential development.
 Where feasible and reasonable new development includes provision for community facilities and infrastructure.
 Burgh and Tuttington Parish Council Comment Capacity of the Anglian Water sewage works, consequent environmental impacts, and compliance with Policy VIII of the Aylsham Neighbourhood Plan.
 This is a known constraint and a matter for ongoing dialogue to ensure capacity exists to accommodate new development.
 Allocate with alterations to supporting text to emphasise the importance of engagement with Anglian Water.
 Anglian Water Comment Unlike other allocation policies there is no reference to water efficiency forming part of the design.
 Consider inclusion as a site specific requirement or as a general strategic requirement of all development.
 This matter is dealt with under Policy 2 that applies to all sites.
 It is not necessary to include it in the allocation policy.
 None